 As Edinburgh’s oldest independent school, pupils benefit from an all-round education of exceptional quality.
-In December 2019 we were voted ‘Scotland’s Highest Achieving School’ by the Sunday Times.
+In November 2o2o, we were voted ‘Scottish Independent School of the Decade’ by the Sunday Times.

 Our core income streams (fees) fund day-to-day running costs but are not sufficient to fund new initiatives nor can they provide long-term financial security for the Foundation – the beating heart of Heriot’s.
 At present, five per cent of the pupils at Heriot’s are Foundationers but we cannot guarantee that number long term.
 In 2015 we launched a long term fundraising campaign – Foundation400 with the aim of securing the education of Foundation pupils in perpetuity.